Super Bowl LI: Overtime

-The Patriots won the coin toss to start overtime, and elected to receive the ball.
+The Patriots won the coin toss to start overtime and elected to receive the ball.
 Starting at their 25-yard line after a touchback, Brady completed passes to White, Amendola, and Hogan for gains of 6, 14, and 18 yards, respectively.
-Then, after White was dropped for a 3-yard loss, Brady completed a 15-yard pass to Edelman to the Falcons' 25-yard line.
+Then, after White was tackled by Deion Jones for a 3-yard loss, Brady completed a 15-yard pass to Edelman to reach the Atlanta 25-yard line.
 White then took a lateral throw from Brady to the 15-yard line.

-Brady's pass to Bennett in the end zone fell incomplete, but Falcons linebacker De'Vondre Campbell was called for pass interference, giving the Patriots first-and-goal from the Falcons' 2-yard line.
-On first down, Brady threw another incomplete pass to Bennett that was deflected and nearly intercepted by Vic Beasley.
+Brady's pass to Bennett in the end zone fell incomplete, but linebacker De'Vondre Campbell was called for pass interference, giving the Patriots 1st-and-goal on the 2-yard line.
+On first down, Brady threw another incomplete pass to Bennett that was deflected and nearly intercepted by linebacker Vic Beasley.
 On second down, White took a pitch and ran the ball right.
-He was hit by Falcons defenders at the 1-yard line but managed to stretch forward and get the ball across the goal line before his knee hit the ground, scoring the winning touchdown.
+He was hit by three Falcons defenders at the 1-yard line, but managed to stretch forward and get the ball across the goal line before his knee hit the ground, scoring the winning touchdown, and completing the biggest come-from-behind victory in Super Bowl history.

-The Patriots won the game 34–28 for their fifth Super Bowl title after trailing by 25 points.
-It also marked the first time in NFL postseason history that a team leading by 17 points or more at the start of the fourth quarter went on to lose the game.
+After trailing by 25 points the Patriots won the game 34–28 and hoisted their fifth Lombardi trophy.
+It marked the first time in NFL postseason history that a team leading by 17 points or more at the start of the fourth quarter went on to lose the game.
 Previously, dating back to 1940, teams leading by 17 or more points after three quarters in playoff games were 133–0 in such situations.